What is CDN?

 - It can reduce the amount of data that’s transferred by reducing file sizes using minification and compression.

-- By reducing distance between a user and website resources.
+- By reducing the distance between a user and website resources.
 Instead of having to connect to wherever a website’s server may live, a Network lets users connect to a geographically closer Data Center.
 Less travel time means faster service.

 - Efficient load balancing and solid-state hard drives can help data reach the user faster.